shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 ## Python Modules

 ==> Module
---> A module to be the same as a code library.
+--> It is a file written by another programmer that generally has a function we can use --> A module to be the same as a code library.
 --> A file containing a set of functions you want to include in your application.